divenyijanos/eltecon-ds/README.md

 # Format

 The course consists of 13 weekly sessions of 2x90 minutes.
-Each session is going to be on-line (via Zoom), and include a shorter theoretical part and a longer practice-oriented part.
-The sessions are going to be held by an instructor and a co-instructor to better assist students with individual problems.
+Each session is going to include a shorter theoretical part and a longer practice-oriented part.
+Each session is held by an instructor while a co-instructor assists students in case of individual problems.

 # Instructors

-András Bérczi, János Divényi, Zsuzsa Holler, Gábor Kocsis, Tamás Koncz and Péter Lukács - members of the data science team of [Emarsys](https://www.emarsys.com/)
+András Bérczi, János Divényi, Zsuzsa Holler, Tamás Koncz, Levente Otti and Sándor Sóvágó - members of the data science team of [Emarsys](https://www.emarsys.com/)

 Contact: eltecon.ds@gmail.com
+Office hours: every Friday (you should book a slot until the previous Wednesday [here](https://docs.google.com/spreadsheets/d/1yu6GqyeyuzwHlKFf8o-1Zi2VCxJiO5LHpzu8YMZhb4Q/edit?usp=sharing))

 # Prerequisite